openstack/hacking/README.rst

 The focus of new or changed rules should be to do one of the following

-- Substantially increase the reviewability of the code (eg: H301,2,3 as they make it easy to understand where symbols come from)
+- Substantially increase the reviewability of the code (eg: H301, H303) as they make it easy to understand where symbols come from)
-- Catch a common programming error that may arrise in the future (H201)
+- Catch a common programming error that may arise in the future (H201)
 - Prevent a situation that would 100% of the time be -1ed by developers (H903)